What is IPBES?

 How can you get involved?

-IPBES currently has over 134 member States.
+IPBES currently has 137 member States.
 A large number of NGOs, organizations, conventions and civil society groupings also participate in the formal IPBES process as observers, with several thousand individual stakeholders, ranging from scientific experts to representatives of academic and research institutions, local communities and the private sector, contributing to and benefiting from our work.

 Why does IPBES matter?